 In the story, the twisted Emperor even went to the point where he caused temporary blindness when Guren's father and Ett copulated.
 It's not because he was precious to her, but just an object like a rare gem that should be kept inside his treasury.

-Yes, there was even a time when he locked his daughter in his treasury!
 Ett doesn't want to think further and grabs a mirror to stare at the living disaster called Ett.
-Her beauty was not cute; it was heaven-defying.
+Her beauty was not cute; it was heaven-defyingly horrible.
+A beauty that became a kind of transgression.

 Indeed, just like in the novel, only one glance and almost all of them would fall under her feet.
 Unless they have a strong mentality or are brainwashed like the servants, then they, on some levels, are not affected.